AEO and GEO Optimization Guide

 - which sections answer which types of questions

 This is why structured sections consistently outperform dense paragraphs.
-A list that clearly outlines steps or comparisons is much easier for an AI system to extract from than a block of prose that covers the same ideas.
+A clear list of steps or comparisons is much easier to extract from than a block of prose covering the same ideas.

 FAQs are especially powerful because they mirror the exact input format AI systems are designed to respond to: a question followed by a direct answer.